nyu-pl-fa22/class11/README.md

 data structure similar to the
 one
 [we implemented in OCaml](https://github.com/nyu-pl-fa22/class09/#ocamls-module-system).
 The following discussion builds on Ch.
-19 of OSV, so I encourage you to read that chapter for additional details.
+19 of PiS, so I encourage you to read that chapter for additional details.
 Though, we will cover some orthogonal aspects of generics that are not covered in the book.